Academics

 51310 BCBA 5th Edition: This course meets the 15 course content hours in Concepts & Principles, 15 course content hours in Behavior-Change Procedures; Selecting and Implementing Interventions, and 15 course content hours in Personnel Supervision and Management required by the ABAI for BCBA eligibility.

-PSGN 709 - Practicum in Behavior Analysis (1 Credit)
+PSGN 731 - Practicum in Behavior Analysis II (3 credits)

-This course focuses on students working toward practice competence in areas outlined by the New York State Education Department.
+This practicum course builds on students supervised Experiential learning requirements set by ABAI met in 730.
 The Practicum in Behavior Analysis provides students with opportunities to learn and practice the various roles of a behavior analyst and demonstrate competence as a beginning Behavior Analyst.
 It is designed to provide prospective clinicians with the opportunity to apply theoretical knowledge, and gain experience under the supervision of a licensed behavior analyst or authorized health care practitioner who currently diagnoses, prescribes, or orders treatment involving applied behavior analysis in his or her professional practice.
 The main objective is to prepare students to design, deliver, and evaluate individualized behavioral intervention independently.
 This course will integrate the practicum experiences with didactic course work to provide a meaningful repertoire of behavior analytic skills and to help prepare professionals for the New York State licensing exam in Behavior Analysis.

 PSGN 604 - Statistics for Behavioral Sciences (3 Credits)